⚠️ We are currently updating our 2020/21 tax guidance across the website

 - an element of income.
 This income element is treated as savings income and is paid net of basic rate tax (20%).

 The final amount of tax due on your income from a purchased annuity will depend on your situation and whether or not the income falls within the starting rate for savings and the personal savings allowance (otherwise known as the savings nil rate).
-Our savings and tax guide explains more.
+Our savings and tax section explains more.